 Filmmakers can submit their short films to any of the following categories, Best Fiction, Best Documentary and Best Artist Film.
-All shortlisted films will be eligible for the Michael Fuller Award for Best Film selected by our panel of judges, and the Audience Award voted for at the screening and awards ceremony during the festival.
+All shortlisted films will be eligible for the Michael Fuller Award for Best Film selected by our panel of judges, and the Audience Award voted for during the festival.
 Filmmakers from Hampshire, Dorset, Wiltshire, Berkshire, Surrey, West Sussex and Isle of Wight will also be in contention for the Regional Filmmaker Award.

 Southampton Film Week is led by City Eye, a film charity which supports the development of filmmakers and film culture through its programme of education and training events, its own production work and its screening programme, which includes Southampton Film Week.
 Established in 1986, City Eye has recently relocated to new purpose-built filmmaking and screening facilities at the heart of Southampton’s Cultural Quarter.
 The fit-out and equipping of these spaces is underway and a full programme of events, activities and training, alongside access for emerging and established talent to our new facilities, will soon be announced.

 The SFW: Shorts film competition is run and organised by City Eye.
-The competition screening and awards event will take place in Southampton Film Week (SFW) between 6 – 15 November 2020.
-At this stage (July 2020) we have not concluded whether it will be possible for filmmakers and audience to attend this live and in person or whether it will be accessible online.
+The competition screening and awards event will take place in Southampton Film Week (SFW) between 11 – 21 November 2022.
 We will continue to make announcements through our website and social media channels and all submitting filmmakers will be contacted as decisions are made.

 The final selection of all films presented at the competition screening is the responsibility of City Eye.